floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ---
-title: 'Create an Admin Controller for a customized SQL table (Part 1/2) [Prestashop 1.7]'
+title: 'Create an Admin Controller for a custom SQL table (Part 1/2) [Prestashop 1.7]'
 permalink: /2018/05/create-an-admin-for-a-customized-sql-table/
 categories: [opensource, prestashop, prestashop 1.7]
 ---

-Prestashop has developed great admin interface : data table, filters, edit/create form, etc. But you know what?
-You can re-use this UI for your own SQL table.
+Prestashop has developed a great admin interface: data table, filters, edit/create form, etc. But you know what?
+You can re-use this UI for your own SQL tables.
 This tutorial will walk through it.

 ![](/assets/images/2018/05/Admin-Controller-Cover.jpg)